mcelrath/braidcoin/braidpool_spec.md

 miners given [miner-selected difficulty](#miner-selected difficulty), however because it is directly proportional to work $w=1/x$, it weights high-work miners more than low-work miners.
-So while a low-work miner is more likely to generate a cohort with a high-work miner, the reward and share is appropriately work-weighted.
+So while a low-work miner is more likely to generate a multi-bead cohort with a high-work miner, the reward and share is appropriately work-weighted.

 # Braid Consensus Mechanism